metayeti/myst2/CONTRIBUTING.md

 #### 2. Make sure the filename is all lowercase, with `_` symbols used for spaces.

-Always name things `my_thing.js` and not, for example `mything.js` (and definitely not `my thing.js`).
+Always name things `my_thing.js` and not, for example `mything.js`.

-Make the name short and descriptive.
+Make the file names short and descriptive.
 No overly long names.

 #### 3. Add the branding header to the very top of the file